api-cats/K0LPRoliTradeAd/README.md

 - Your <b>ROLIMONS<b> Cookie
 - Your Roblox User ID

-<h6>Features like automatically picking requested items will NEVER be released publicly bc i dont want to polute trade ads :P </h6><h6>Kinda a shoutout to people behind Mr. Robot bc it motivated me to code C:</h6>
+<h6>Features like automatically picking requested items will NEVER be released publicly bc i dont want to polute trade ads with absolute crap :P </h6>